Boycott: Collective behavior

 Philippe Delacote points out that a problem contributing to a generally low probability of success for any boycott is the fact that the consumers with the most power to cause market disruption are the least likely to participate; the opposite is true for consumers with the least power.
 Another collective behavior problem is the difficulty, or impossibility, of direct coordination amongst a dispersed group of boycotters.
 Yuksel and Mryteza emphasize the collective behavior problem of free riding in consumer boycotts, noting that some individuals may perceive participating to be too great an immediate personal utility sacrifice.
 They also note that boycotting consumers took the collectivity into account when deciding to participate, that is, consideration of joining a boycott as goal-oriented collective activity increased one's likelihood of participating.
-A corporation-targeted protest repertoire including boycotts and education of consumers presents the highest likelihood for success.
+A corporation-targeted protest repertoire including boycotts and education of consumers presents the highest likelihood for success.This has been linked to the broader problem of substitution costs, since participation may be less likely when avoiding a target requires consumers to give up goods or services for which convenient alternatives are unavailable.